Trifindo/Pokemon-DS-Map-Studio/README.md

 ### WARNING !
-Saving your old maps with this new version doesn't guarantee backwards compatibility with other PDSMS versions, since this release adds a new "exportgroup" keyword to PDSMAP files.
+As soon as you resave your existing PDSMAP files with this new version, backward compatibility with other PDSMS versions (including Trifindo's vanilla PDSMS) will most likely be lost.
+This is due to the additional 3D layer, and the new "exportgroup" and "egcenter" keywords in PDSMAP files, necessary to make Export Groups work.

 ### Supported games: